zcysxy/edav-garden/src/site/notes/D3 Bind Data.md

 ## Groups

-We can manually create groups by creating a parent element for that group.
+We can manually create groups by creating a parent element `<g>` for that group.
 For example:

 ```js
 const svg = d3.select("svg");